Stalin's Missed Chance: Soviet and German offensive plans

-The basis for this assumption is revealed by Molotov's recollection 40 years later in a conversation with Russian journalist Ivan Stadnyuk: "I don't remember all the motives for cancelling this decision, but it seems to me that Hitler's deputy Rudolf Hess' flight to England played the main role there.
+The basis for that assumption is revealed by Molotov's recollection 40 years later in a conversation with Russian journalist Ivan Stadnyuk: "I don't remember all the motives for cancelling this decision, but it seems to me that Hitler's deputy Rudolf Hess' flight to England played the main role there.
 The NKVD reconnaissance reported to us, that Hess on behalf of Hitler had proposed the United Kingdom to conclude peace and to participate in the military march against the USSR...
 If we at this time would have unleashed ourselves a war against Germany, would have moved forces to Europe, then England could have entered the alliance with Germany without any delay...
 And not only England.
 We could have been face to face with the entire capitalist world".

 Meltyukhov believes that "the question about the new period of the completion of war build-up was solved on May 24, 1941, at the secret conference of military-political leadership at the Kremlin.
 Now accessible sources show that the full concentration and the development of the Red Army on Soviet Western districts was to be completed by July 15, 1941.
 The rate of the concentration of the Red Army on the Western borders was increased.
-Together with the transfer of 77 divisions of the second strategic echelon, from June 12 to June 16, 1941, began the re-dislocation of troops of the second echelon of armies and reserves of the military districts near the Western boundary.
+Together with the transfer of 77 divisions of the second strategic echelon, from June 12 to June 16, 1941, began another dislocation of troops of the second echelon of the armies and the reserves of the military districts near the western border.

-As for German offensive plans, Meltyukhov points out that the German leadership hoped for a rapid crushing defeat of the USSR which would have given Germany necessary resources for victory in a long war with England, and maybe the United States.
+As for the German offensive plans, Meltyukhov points out that the German leadership hoped for a rapid crushing defeat of the USSR which would have given Germany necessary resources for victory in a long war with England and maybe the United States.
 Hitler's idea could thus be characterised as striving for a victory in the East for the purpose of winning the war against the West.

 Therefore, Meltyukhov claims, the explanations by Nazi leaders of a pre-emptive strike against the Soviet Union were groundless, since Hitler had regarded the concentration of Soviet troops as merely defensive.
 Operation Barbarossa was scheduled a long time before, and Hitler hadn't really comprehended the Soviet invasion threat.
 The concentration of Soviet troops was interpreted as a defensive reaction to the discovered Wehrmacht deployment.
-With regards to the failure of the Soviet leadership to comprehend the German threat, Stalin hadn’t believed Hitler was going to invade and risk war on two fronts.
+With regards to the failure of the Soviet leadership to comprehend the German threat, Stalin had not believed Hitler was going to invade and risk war on two fronts.

-What is more, it is believed that Stalin was expecting a German ultimatum and thus the Soviets evaluated the concentration of troops as a means of pressure.
+Besides, it is believed that Stalin was expecting a German ultimatum, which made the Soviets evaluate the concentration of troops as pressure tactic.